 Highlights were good, but the midtones were only okay.
 The sharpness was not quite as good as the other four cards we tested.
 The type was generally good, though we noted some ink dropout.
 The smooth card stock was the lightest of the five.

 Shutterfly review: Verdict

-Shutterfly comes in third place in online print services.
-Its book and calendar software is good, albeit with some inconveniences not found in Mixbook or Printique.
+Shutterfly comes in third place, after Printique and Mixbook.
+Its book and calendar software is good, albeit with some inconveniences not found in Mixbook or Printique, and we found Shutterfly’s photo books, cards, and calendars to be generally attractive.
 But Shutterfly’s Achilles heel is its worst-in-class card creation software.

 Ultimately, Shutterfly is a good, but not great, alternative to Printique and Mixbook.
 Since the prices among the three are generally similar, it’s worth looking at Printique and Mixbook first, which offer better software and beautiful printed books, calendars and cards.